Purdue-ACM-SIGAPP/website/README.md

 If a meeting does not have a link, do not include a link property, and the page will gracefully reflect this.

+Each officer should upload a picture of themselves to `img/people/file.ext`.
+The name of the file should be the same was what is `require`'d in this file.

 Additionally, `year-info/index.js` should be updated to export the current semester.